 STEVE ALEXANDER was born in Boston.
 He has traveled widely and lived all over the United States.
 An Army veteran, he lived several years stationed in Germany.
 His friends know him as a loyal, generous and very funny guy; a great prankster and storyteller.
 He studied art briefly while living in New Orleans where he was co-owner of a shop called Rave On.
 He has an impressive knowledge of antique glass and other collectables and is, in the very best sense of the word, an autodidact.

-Recently Steve moved back to Boston after some years on the Maine coast and is making art daily and at a furious pace, working in a storefront gallery/studio space in Jamaica Plain, an urban suburb of Boston’s downtown.
+Steve moved back to Boston after some years on the Maine coast to make art daily and at a furious pace, working in a storefront gallery/studio space in Jamaica Plain, an urban suburb of Boston’s downtown.
 His work is vibrant and alive and imbued with a hope that is sometimes associated with working with found objects, though these collages stretch the definition to exhilaration.
 He makes paintings and objects with found materials and (sparingly) his own marks, but also seeks trashed paintings and cuts them up into small pieces of color and texture, using the pieces to ‘paint’ his own new work.
-In these ‘mosaic paintings’ Alexander finds meaning in forgotten fragments of everyday life, also suggesting a way of making sense from loss by re-purposing material and meaning here in the present.
+In these ‘mosaic paintings’ Alexander finds meaning in repurposed fragments of everyday life also suggesting a way of making sense from loss by re-purposing material and meaning here in the present.

 Alexander’s natural skill at embedding a highly personal narrative and his use of repetition as a restorative device sets his work apart from more typical outsider or folk artists.
 Meaning, material, humor, and formal issues are all woven naturally and skillfully into something that feels new at first glance and continues to engage with seemingly endless detail over time.